mrkipling/orbital-comics-releases/README.md

     sudo crontab -e

 Add the following line to make the script run every Wednesday at 4am (so that you have the email in your inbox when you wake up).
-Make sure the change the path name to point to the actual location of the script!
+Make sure to change the path name to point to the actual location of the script!

     0 4 * * 3 python /path/to/orbital.py